S0n1419/matrix-calculator/README.md

-# System of lineatr equations calculator
+# System of linear equations calculator